Iritscen/Small-scripts/Bash/README.md

 Backs up your shell settings in a single text file.

 ### History Check
-Helps you to avoid going over your Bash command history limit and losing old history.
+Helps you to avoid exceeding your Bash command history limit and losing old history.

 ### Last Boot Times
 Lists when each mounted volume was last booted from (whether macOS or Windows).